that he had found the source behind the Phoenix Lights. His chief-of-staff, Jay Heiler, was

 lighten up and calm down, so I introduced a little levity.
 But I never felt that the overall

-situation was a matter of ridicule,
+situation was a matter of ridicule," he says.

 The former Governor, a cousin of the late Missouri Senator Stuart Symington, states that the